Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's complexity (2 params, no output schema, good annotations), the description covers purpose, prerequisites, default behavior, and return format.
-Could theoretically mention what 'weights' means but not essential.
+Given the tool's simplicity (2 optional params, no output schema), the description covers purpose, prerequisites, default behavior, and return format.
+It could elaborate on consequences of disabling dry_run, but overall sufficient.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.